Opentrons/Protocols/protocols/Arcis_Sample_Prep_demo/README.md

 2. Download your customized OT-2 protocol using the blue "Download" button.
 3. Upload your protocol file into the [OT App](https://opentrons.com/ot-app) and follow the instructions there to set up your deck and proceed to run.
 4. Make sure to add reagents to your labware before placing it on the deck!
 You can see where to place your reagents in the "Setup" section above.
-5. Robot will transfer 150 uL of Reagent 1 to each well in the Stage 1 Plate in slot 2.
+5. Robot will transfer 150 uL of Reagent 1 to each well in the Stage 1 wells in slot 2.
-6. Robot will transfer (Extract volume x Reagent 2 Ratio) uL of Reagent 2 to each well in the Stage 2 Plate in slot 3.
+6. Robot will transfer (Extract volume x Reagent 2 Ratio) uL of Reagent 2 to each well in the Stage 2 wells in slot 2.
-7. Robot will transfer 90 uL of sample from Sample Plate in slot 1 to Stage 1 Plate and incubate for one minute.
+7. Robot will transfer 90 uL of sample from Sample wells to Stage 1 wells and incubate for one minute.
-8. Robot will transfer (Extract volume) uL of Stage 1 reaction to Stage 2 Plate.
+8. Robot will transfer (Extract volume) uL of Stage 1 reaction to Stage 2 wells.